Antique Clock Guy - America's Antique Brokerage

-Herschede Hall Clock Company
+Herschede Hall Clock Company History

-Clockguy Reference Library - Antique Clocks Guy
+Antique Clocks Guy Reference Library

 Franklin "Frank" Herschede was born on July 30, 1857 in Cincinnati, Ohio.

 In 1877, he went into business for himself and moved to Vine and 5th Street in Cincinnati.
 He diversified into jewelry, watches, diamonds, etc., and in 1885, the store moved to larger quarters at the corner of Arcade and Vine.
-That same year he began importing movements and having cases made in a nearby cabinet shop on Front Street in Cincinnati, Ohio.
-Frank’s clock business expanded to the point that he purchased the cabinet shop in 1900.

 In 1901, Frank exhibited in the South Carolina and West Indian Exposition at Charleston, South Carolina, where he received a gold medal for his hall clocks.
 This was the first of several medals earned by the firm.

 Frank's son, Walter, graduated from high school in 1902, and began work in the cabinet shop.
 On December 29, 1902 the Herschede Hall Clock Company was incorporated.
+In that same year, Herschede began to produce his own tubes and install them in his clocks.

 In 1903 the Herschede Hall Clock Company factory moved from Front Street to 1011-1015 Plum Street.